At a Glance

 - A vibrant learning community of students from across the globe

-Summer 2018 offers a wide variety of subjects delivered by an outstanding academic faculty.
-Visits and activities, workshops and masterclasses are part of the program, making this a well-balanced summer experience, an excellent preparation for the self-reliance and independence of college life.
-The choice of whether to enroll for the Oxford or Cambridge program depends on the subjects offered and preference of location; both programs follow the same structure.
-You can choose to attend for two or four weeks.
+Summer 2020 offers a wide variety of subjects delivered by an outstanding faculty.
+Activities, workshops and masterclasses are part of the program, making this a well-balanced summer experience, an excellent preparation for the self-reliance and independence of college life.

 The weekly timetable includes morning tutorials, afternoon workshops, visits and activities, with two cultural excursions each week.